Before Your Trip

 Each diver is responsible for planning their own dive profile with their dive buddy, with the assistance of the Cruise Director who is familiar with diving the wrecks of Bikini Atoll.

-Due to the depths of the wrecks in Bikini Atoll the diving is only suitable for divers who have deep, technical diving certification (beyond 50 metres) and with wreck diving experience.
+Due to the depths of the wrecks in Bikini Atoll the diving is only suitable for divers who have deep, technical diving certification (45+ metres) and with wreck diving experience.
 Bikini Atoll itineraries are NOT suitable for recreational divers, even those who are certified to 40metres.

-The minimum required certification for diving with Master Liveaboards in Bikini Atoll is TDI Extended Range, PADI Tec 50, or equivalent, with at least 100 logged dives and previous experience with wreck penetration.
+The minimum required certification for diving with Master Liveaboards in Bikini Atoll is TDI Advanced Nitrox and Decompression Procedures, PADI Tec 45, or equivalent, with at least 100 logged dives and previous experience with wreck penetration.

 Cylinders, Gases and Sofnolime supplies are limited and subject to availability.
 All requirements MUST be requested in well in advance by completing the Technical Equipment and Gases Requests Form and returning it to our reservations team as early as possible.